metabase/metabase/docs/data-modeling/metadata-editing.md

 Casting is different from changing the [field type](../data-modeling/field-types.md).
 A field type is meant to give people more context.
 For example, you can set a "Created At" column to a "Creation timestamp" so that Metabase has some idea that "Creation timestamp" comes before "Deletion timestamp".
 However, if the "Created At" column is stored as text, Metabase won't give you a calendar option for a filter on that column until you explicitly cast "Created At" to one of the datetime data types above.

-### Remapping column values

-Let's say you have a column with the values 1, 2, and 3, and you want to map each number to the values "low", "medium" and "high".
-This kind of mapping can be done on columns that have numeric or foreign key [field types](#field-type).

-To manually replace a numeric column's values with different values (numbers or text) from the **Data Model** tab of your **Admin settings**:

-1. Go to **Admin settings** > **Data Model**.
-2. Find your database and table.
-3. Click **gear** icon at the right of a column's settings box.
-4. Scroll to **Display values**.
-5. Select "Custom mapping" from the dropdown menu.
-6. Enter the display values under **Mapped values**.

-To automatically replace foreign key values with the values from a linked table:

-1. Go to **Admin settings** > **Data Model**.
-2. Find your database and table.
-3. Click **gear** icon at the right of a column's settings box.
-4. Scroll to **Display values**.
-5. Select "Use foreign key" from the dropdown menu.
-6. Select a column name from the second dropdown menu.

 ### Changing the filter widget

-To change the [filter widget](../dashboards/filters.md) in questions and dashboards, you'll have to adjust the **Data Model** settings for the column used in that filter.
+To change the [filter widget](../dashboards/filters.md) in questions and dashboards, you'll have to adjust the **Data Model** admin settings for the column used in that filter.

 1. Go to **Admin settings** > **Data Model**.
 2. Find your database and table.